madjar/pyramid_persona/README.rst

 pyramid_persona
 ===============

 `pyramid_persona` let you quickly set up authentication using persona_ on your pyramid_ project.
+It provides a way to conveniently replace the login form and all the processing and security concerns that comes with it.
 It aims at giving as much as possible with as little configuration as possible, while still letting you customize if you want.
 If you want to see some screenshots of the demo app, take a look at this `blog post`_.

 You can find it on pypi_ as `pyramid_persona`.